BrentSeidel/VHDL-CPU/README.md

 that bidirectional busses are not a good idea.
 * Timing issues.
 If you have an edge triggered signal to store data in a latch, don't use the same signal to select the data.
+* If things aren't working, find a way to examine the internal state.
+Both in the software and in the FPGA.
+This is many times important.